So You Want To Write a Book?

 Why should I write about publishing?

-I have now published three books, and the first two have sold well over 100,000 copies, and the recently released third book is well on its way to reaching this milestone.
+I have now published four books, and the first three have sold well over 100,000 copies, and the recently released fourth book is well on its way to reaching this milestone.
 Since most books sell only a few thousand copies, which doesn’t even recoup the publisher’s costs, my understanding is that this record is relatively rare.

 So perhaps there may be something to the approach that could be worth sharing.